TheFox/cmus-control/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

 - The main purpose of this software is to provide support for cmus under macOS.
 Cmus can be controlled by the Media Keys of your Apple Keyboard.
-- The feature-set is restricted because this software already provides the features what it was made of.
+- The feature set is restricted because this software already provides the intended features.
 But still, feel free to request features.

 ## Requirements